TuranicTeam/Math/README.md

 # Math
-PHP library containing math related code used in PocketMine-MP
+PHP library containing math related code used in Altay